mvolkmann/blog/src/smalltalk/30-development-environment.md

 Use the bottom pane to enter and execute Smalltalk expressions where `self` refers to the selected object in the top pane.
+Initially `self` refers to the object being inspected, but clicking another object within its tree changes `self` to refer to that object.

 <img alt="Cuis Explore window" style="width: 40%"
   src="/blog/assets/cuis-explore-window.png?v={{pkg.version}}">